Cross-correlating Astrophysical and Cosmological Gravitational Wave Backgrounds with the Cosmic Microwave Background

 The contribution of these backgrounds to the Universe energy budget is described by an average energy density parameter $\Omega_{\rm GW} (f)$ (the monopole).
-Forecasts of detection prospects for this monopole signal with ground and space-based detectors were shown in, e.g., ~\cite{Caprini:2015zlo, Bartolo:2016ami, Caprini:2019egz, Auclair:2019wcv, Maggiore:2019uih, Sathyaprakash:2009xt, Guo:2018npi, Luo:2015ght}.
+Forecasts of detection prospects for this monopole signal with ground and space-based detectors were shown in, e.g.,~\cite{Caprini:2015zlo, Bartolo:2016ami, Caprini:2019egz, Auclair:2019wcv, Maggiore:2019uih, Sathyaprakash:2009xt, Guo:2018npi, Luo:2015ght}.
 Such backgrounds are however also expected to display anisotropies (direction dependence) in the GW energy density $\Omega_{\rm GW} (f, \hat{n})$, which can be generated either at the time of their production~\cite{Bethke:2013aba, Bethke:2013vca,Ricciardone:2017kre, Geller:2018mwu, Bartolo:2019zvb, Adshead:2020bji, Malhotra:2020ket} or during their propagation in our perturbed universe~\cite{Contaldi:2016koz,Bartolo:2019oiq,Bartolo:2019yeu, Domcke:2020xmn}.
 While the former generation mechanism is source/model-dependent, the latter is model-independent and ubiquitous for all the SGWB sources.
 Tools and techniques to measure anisotropic components of the SGWB have been developed in~\cite{Giampieri:1997ie, Allen:1996gp, Cornish:2001hg, Seto:2004ji, Kudoh:2004he, Kudoh:2005as, Renzini:2018vkx, Contaldi:2020rht, Mentasti:2020yyd}.
 The physics that governs SGWB anisotropies (at least in the geometric optics limit) displays strong analogies with that underlying Cosmic Microwave Background (CMB) fluctuations~\cite{Dodelson:2003ft,Bartolo:2006cu,Bartolo:2006fj,DallArmi:2020dar}.
 Moreover, General Relativity predicts a {\em non-zero spatial correlation between the SGWB and the CMB}, since gravitons share their perturbed geodesics with CMB photons.
 The main goal of this paper is that of exploring in detail and exploiting the cross-correlation of the two main SGWB sources (astrophysical and cosmological) with the CMB, focusing on effects which are mostly significant at large angular scales, where future GW interferometers will be sensitive.
-At those scales we can ignore non-linear effects and use the linear solutions of the Boltzmann equations for calculating the cross-correlation spectra.
+Previous cross-correlation studies between CMB and other probes, e.g.~Large-Scale Structure (LSS), have mainly focused on the correlation between the Integrated Sachs-Wolfe (ISW) effect and weak lensing~(e.g. \cite{Hu:2004yd, Hirata:2008cb,Chisari:2014xia}).
+In the case of the CGWB, we include the impact of different effects (i.e., Sachs-Wolfe (SW), ISW and Doppler) on the spectrum and we give a physical interpretation of its features at different multipoles.
+Following~\cite{DallArmi:2020dar}, we modify the publicly available Boltzmann code CLASS~\cite{Lesgourgues:2011re} and we extract both the CGWB$\times$CGWB auto-correlation and the CGWB$\times$CMB angular cross-spectrum.
+We then perform a Signal-to-Noise Ratio (SNR) analysis for these cross-correlation signals and find a detectable correlation between the two backgrounds.
+In this forecast, we consider full-sky, {\it Planck} SMICA CMB maps~\cite{planckmap} and the latest specifications of the space-based interferometers LISA~\cite{Audley:2017drz} and Big Bang Observer (BBO)~\cite{Corbin:2005ny}.
+We also explore the AGWBxCMB cross-correlation, focusing in this case on the contribution generated only by Binary Black Holes (BBHs), which is very likely to be observed by Advanced LIGO~\cite{Regimbau:2016ike}.
+As shown in~\cite{Cusin:2017fwz, Jenkins:2018nty, Bertacca:2019fnt}, the AGWB anisotropies are characterized by many effects: galaxy density perturbations, redshift-space distorsions, local gravitational potential, and the ISW effect.
+However, here we consider only the former term, since we expect it to provide the dominant contribution.
+We compute the AGWB$\times$CMB angular power spectrum taking into account all the astrophysical dependencies and LIGO latest constraints~\cite{Abbott:2020gyp,Abbott:2021xxi}.
+We forecast the expected SNR that will be measured by future GW detectors showing the noise level requirements to have a detection. .2cm Finally, we exploit the SGWB$\times$CMB cross-correlation signal as a tool to produce constrained realization maps of the SGWB, obtained from high-resolution CMB maps from {\it Planck}.
+To our knowledge, this approach is new in this specific context and it is of particular interest when considering the $\rm CMB\times CGWB$ signal, because the correlation between CMB and CGWB at low multipoles is approximately one.
+This means that, in the low-noise regime, the CGWB map at large angular scales is {\em univocally} determined by the CMB one.
+We generate constrained realizations also for the AGWB, which shows however a smaller degree of correlation with the CMB, compared to the CGWB.